evolang2024/evolang2024.github.io/_pages/submission_details.md

         <br>● Is there any support for supplementary materials along with my submission?
         <br>&nbsp&nbsp&nbsp&nbspThere will be some support for online supplementary materials.
 Reviewers will not evaluate the supplementary materials, however, so all information necessary to understand and evaluate the submission should be included in the main paper or abstract.
 Authors are encouraged to make data or code available for the final publication.
 All supplementary materials should be submitted within a single zip file, which should also include a readme file describing the contents.
 Supplementary materials should be referenced in the main text of the final submission (e.g. “see supplementary materials”).
         <br>● Does the length of the abstract (2 pages) or full paper (6 pages) include the references?
         <br>&nbsp&nbsp&nbsp&nbspNo.
-The abstract and full paper should resp. be 2 and 6 pages, excluding the references and acknowledgements.
+The abstract and full paper should be 2 and 6 pages respectively, excluding the references and acknowledgements.
         <br>● Should I submit a 150-word summary for my abstract submission?
         <br>&nbsp&nbsp&nbsp&nbspYes, the 150-word summary is required for all types of the submission.
         <br>● Should the figures and tables be included within the page limit for both types of submission?